Using PGRs in overseeded bermudagrass

 Picture taken four weeks after overseeding.
 Barricade® 65WG herbicide was applied eight weeks prior to overseeding for Poa annua control.
 Plot 2 is Barricade at 0.38 lbs. ai/A, Plot 8 is Barricade at 0.5 lbs. ai/A with 0.35 oz. per 1,000 sq. ft.
 Primo Maxx after first mowing, Plot 3 is 0.38 lbs. ai/A Barricade with Primo Maxx after first mowing.
 Color and density of ryegrass improved with Primo Maxx after overseeding.
 Scottsdale, Arizona.

 Poa annua control in ryegrasss overseeding with Trimmit 2SC.
 Three 8 oz./A applications were applied monthly beginning in mid-December.
 Palm Springs, California.

-To learn more about using plant growth regulators to protect your turf this fall, download the GreenCast® Turf App from the Apple® App Store or the Google Play Store.
-You can also view the latest Growing Degree Day information for your zip code below or sign up for individual email alerts.
+You can view the latest Growing Degree Day information for your zip code below or sign up for individual email alerts.

 Photos are either Syngenta property or used with permission.

-©2019 Syngenta.
+© 2021 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Barricade®, GreenCast®, Primo Maxx®, Reward®, Trimmit® and the Syngenta logo are trademarks of a Syngenta Group Company.
-Apple® is a trademark of Apple Inc. All other trademarks are property of their respective owners.
+Barricade®, Primo Maxx®, Reward®, Trimmit® and the Syngenta logo are trademarks of a Syngenta Group Company.